circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 3. Type: Form fields
 - Name: Type
 - Internal name: type
-- Title: Schrijft u zich in als bedrijf of als particulier?
+- Title: Schrijft u zich in als zakelijke deelnemer of als particulier?
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Add fields: Inschrijven als